Figuring out the right terrarium substrate may be dirty work, but it’s a critical step in any project.

 - Will eventually break down (but we’re talking a seriously long time).

-- Many sources are unsustainable.
+- Some sources are unsustainable.

 3. Aquarium Soil